Elliot-codling/GraceEngine/README.md

 ## How to get started

 Many IDEs support different compiler versions such as MinGW, Clang, MSVC and more.
 However, not all IDEs include the correct compiler or even a compiler at all.
 For example:
-- Clion includes MinGW64 / MSVS / Clang
+- Clion includes MinGW64 / MSVC / Clang
 - VS2022 includes MSVC
 - VScode does not include a C++ compiler